Adflow is built around five things: concepts, assets, ads, dimensions and docs.

 Ads are the unit of production.
 Each ad gets a unique ID when you create it.
 That ID ties together the brief, the assets, the final file, and the performance data across the entire lifecycle of that ad.

-The three follow a fixed sequence.
-You write the brief in a doc.
-You create the ad to generate the ID.
+The five follow a fixed sequence.
+You collect research in a doc.
+You plan the concept and assign dimensions.
+You add briefs to the concept and create the ad to generate the ID.
 You send both to the editor or creator.
 They deliver files using the ID in the filename.
 The files are automatically uploaded to the ad.

 The team